badenson/portfolio/README.md

 - Terraform

 **Features**
--Static website resume built with HTML and CSS
+- Static website resume built with HTML, CSS and Javascript
--HTTPS security using CloudFront
+- HTTPS security using CloudFront
--Visitor counter using DynamoDB and Lambda
+- Visitor counter using DynamoDB and Lambda
--CI/CD pipeline for automated deployments -Infrastructure as Code using AWS SAM/CloudFormation
+- CI/CD pipeline for automated deployments
+- Infrastructure as Code using AWS SAM/CloudFormation